Bratislava: a brief travel guide

 UFO Observation Deck

 The Grassalkovich Palace is the residence of the Slovak president, similar to the White House.
-It looks like Buckingham Palace in the UK and it even has a change of guards at noon every weekday.
-It was finished in 1760 and was the center of Baroque musical life, with Joseph Haydn, the Austrian composer, to be performing there for the first time!
-Now the French gardens serve as a park open for the public, with modern art statues and kiosks to sit.
+It looks like Buckingham Palace in the UK, and it even has a changing of the guard at noon every weekday.
+It was finished in 1760 and was the center of Baroque musical life, with Joseph Haydn, the Austrian composer, performing there for the first time.
+Today, the French gardens serve as a park open to the public, with modern art statues and and kiosks to sit.

-Slavin is a memorial monument and military cemetery for the thousands of Soviet soldiers that fell during World War II in 1945.
-It is close to the Bratislava castle.
-It accommodates 6,845 buried soldiers.
-It opened in 1960 and in 1961 it was declared as National Cultural Monument.
-Its walls show lists with the dates of cities’ liberation.
+Slavin is a memorial monument and military cemetery for the thousands of Soviet soldiers who fell during World War II in 1945.
+It is close to Bratislava Castle.
+It contains the remains of 6,845 soldiers.
+It opened in 1960, and in 1961 it was declared a National Cultural Monument.
+Its walls display lists with the dates of cities’ liberation.

 My gallery can be found here